Michael Verhoeven

 Michael Alexander Verhoeven (13 July 1938 – 22 April 2024) was a German film director, screenwriter, film and television producer, and actor.
 He was also a qualified Doctor of Medicine.

 He was considered a political filmmaker.
+He also achieved international success with films such as (The White Rose) and The Nasty Girl (1990).
+He was a filmmaker with a strong stance who dealt intensively with topics such as repression, guilt, and unresolved aspects of German history.

 Biography

 Michael Verhoeven stemmed from a theatre and film family, the son of the German film director Paul Verhoeven (1901–1975) and actress Doris Kiesow (1902–1973).

+Verhoeven met Austrian actress Senta Berger at the Berlinale in 1960, and they played together in front of the camera in the 1963 film Jack and Jenny, where he was supposed to kiss her in one scene.
+The two fell in love during filming.

-Michael Verhoeven married Austrian actress Senta Berger in 1966 and stayed with her until his death in 2024 – in what is considered one of the longest-running scandal-free marriages in show business.
+Verhoeven and Berger married in 1966 and stayed together until his death in 2024 – in what is considered one of the longest-running scandal-free marriages in show business.
 Their sons are screenwriter/director/actor Simon Verhoeven (born 1972) and producer/actor Luca Verhoeven (born 1979).
-Verhoeven and Berger met at the Berlinale in 1960 and played together in front of the camera in the 1963 film Jack and Jenny, where he was supposed to kiss her in one scene.
-The two fell in love during filming.
-The couple had two sons, Simon Vincent (born 1972) and Luca Paul (born 1979).
-The children followed in their parents' footsteps: Simon Verhoeven is a director and screenwriter, whereas Luca Verhoeven is a producer.
 Both sons started out as actors and also work in the family business, Sentana Filmproduktion.

 Verhoeven died after a short and serious illness in the presence of his family at his home in the Munich suburb of Grünwald, on 22 April 2024.
 He was 85.
+He is survived by his wife Senta and the two sons and three grandchildren.